SaraVieira/awesome-talks/Readme.md

 ## What did you use to make this?

-The website was made with Preact, Styled Components, React-Apollo and the backend is hosted on GraphCMS
+The website was made with React, Styled Components, React-Apollo and the backend is hosted on GraphCMS

 ## Anything else I should add please let me know